 Hyland Play Area Closes for the Winter Months.
 Check here for Open/Closed Parks within the Three Rivers System.

 Elm Creek Park Reserve | Maple Grove

 You would be hard-pressed to find a kid who won’t like Elm Creek Park Reserve’s Play Area.
 Gianna’s family affectionately calls it the Rainbow Park for its bright color scheme and equally enticing play equipment.
+There are plenty of tunnels, slides, and things to climb.
 The area covered is large, but fenced in with a single opening to ease the worries of losing little ones among the climbing apparatus and sandy dino dig.
 If you’re up for it, next door to the playground is the sand-bottomed, chlorinated Elm Creek Swimming Pond.
 At just $5/pp admission to swim, that’s a full day of bargain family fun.

 Schaper Park | Golden Valley

 Attention parents of tweens and teens: this is a playground that will capture their interest as well as younger siblings!
-The Schaper Park Challenge Course is said to be designed for ages 13+, but we found that much younger kids also enjoy tackling obstacles that participants navigate over, under, around, and through as they race against the clock.
+The Schaper Park Challenge Course is said to be designed for adults and big kids — ages 13+, but we found that much younger kids also enjoy tackling obstacles that participants navigate over, under, around, and through as they race against the clock.